XQC: Well-conditioned Optimization Accelerates Deep Reinforcement Learning: Conclusion Future Work

 \section{Conclusion \& Future Work}

 In this work, we shifted the focus from the prevailing pure scaling goal in deep \RL and instead focus on improving the critic's optimization landscape.
 Through an eigenvalue analysis of the critic's Hessian, we demonstrate that specific architectural choices, namely batch normalization, weight normalization, and a distributional cross-entropy loss, create a better optimization landscape with a condition number orders of magnitude smaller during learning.
 This superior conditioning translates directly into learning performance gains.
 We propose \XQC, an algorithm embodying these principles, which achieves state-of-the-art sample efficiency across \NEnvsTotal continuous control tasks from proprioception and vision domains. \XQC accomplishes this performance with significantly fewer parameters than competing methods, underscoring that a principled focus on optimization fundamentals can yield greater performance and efficiency than brute-force scaling alone.
+For future work, insights from \XQC can be used to accelerate actor-critic model-based and imitation learning algorithms, e.g., \citet{janner2019mbpo}, \citet{watson2023coherent}. \XQC performance could be further accelerated by incorporating prior datasets, e.g., \citet{ball2023efficient}.